JB060/project4/README.md

 ## Deployment

 ### Steps to Deploy on Heroku
+## THESE ARE THE STEPS THAT SHOULD BE TAKEN IF THE APP IS DEPLOYED.
+I HAVE BEEN IN CONTACT WITH TUTOR SUPPORT ON THE MATTER AND HAVE NOT FOUND AN ANSWER.

 1. Create a Heroku account and install Heroku CLI.
 2. Clone this repository and navigate to the project folder.